Dinis34/Fallbound/docs/README.md

 - | - [**Extra Bullets**](src/main/java/Fallbound/Model/Game/Elements/Collectibles/BulletCountCollectible.java): Increases the player’s bullet count.
 - ⇢ - [**Faster Bullets**](src/main/java/Fallbound/Model/Game/Elements/Collectibles/BulletSpeedCollectible.java): The player’s bullets move faster.

-### IMPLEMENTED FEATURES
-- **Player Movement** - the player can move left, right, and jump.
-- **Wall Collision** - the player collides with the walls.
-- **Timer** - the game has a timer that counts the time the player has been playing.
-This will be the main score of the game.
-- **Coins** - the player can collect coins to increase their power.
-- **Menus** - the game has a main menu and a pause menu.
-There is also a game over menu that currently is only accessible by pressing the "q" key.
-- **Continue Option** - allow player to unpause game.
-- **Procedural World Generation** - the game has a procedural platform generation system that allows the player to play infinitely.
-- **Player Health** - the player has a life count system, when the player runs out of lives the game ends.
-- **Different Enemies** - the player will have to defeat several types of enemies, each with their own unique ways to be defeated.
-- **Bullets** - the player will have bullets that can be used to shoot monsters and other elements.
-- **Difficulty progression** - the game will get harder as time passes.
-Enemies will be faster and stronger.
-- **Item Shop** - the game has a built-in shop with items the player can buy using the coins they collect during the gameplay, these items will consist of power-ups that give an advantage to the player.
-- **Power-ups** - the player will be able to purchase power-ups that will give him special abilities.
-- **Sound** - the game will have sound effects and background music.
-- **Highscore Functionality** - the game will keep track of a player's score during the playthrough and will display the top scoring players.

-optional :
-- **Boss Battles** - during the playthrough an event is triggered that activates the spawn of a stronger monster.
-- **Player Trail** - the player will have a colorful trail that follows them.
-- **Challenge Mode** - the game has a challenge mode where the player must achieve a maximum score in a limited time.

 ## GENERAL STRUCTURE